DevMindRonin/stackrex-website/README.md

 ### 🔑 Our Values
 - **Innovation**: We constantly follow technological trends and integrate modern tools.
 - **Quality**: We deliver reliable and clean code.
+Just in time.
 - **Collaboration**: Our clients are involved in the process from design to deployment.

 ---

 ## 🛠 Our Services

-We offer a wide range of services to meet your development needs, including:
+We offer a wide range of services to meet your development needs:

 - **Web Application Development**: We create dynamic and responsive web applications using the latest frameworks and technologies.
 - **Mobile Application Development**: Our mobile apps provide seamless experiences on both iOS and Android platforms.